Nike-Inc/cerberus-archaius-client/README.md

                     .get();

             /*
-             * So long as we've got a path, let's configure the polling of config from Cerberus into Archaius.
+             * So long as we've got a path, let's pull the config into Archaius from Cerberus.
              */
             if (vaultPath != null && !vaultPath.isEmpty()) {
                 logger.info("Adding Cerberus as Configuration source.
 Vault Path = " + vaultPath);